 - Spring-flowering shrubs like azaleas, camellias, and rhododendrons – feed with an acid-based fertilizer as soon as they have finished flowering.

 - Hydrangeas – work lime in soil for the color pink, and Aluminum Sulfate for blue blooms.

 Try to keep up with the weeds while they’re small so they’re easier to pull.
 You won’t have as many weeds to pull next year if you get them before they go to seed.

 Pull weeds after heavy rains, and they’ll pull up easier from the soil than when the ground is dry.

 Use either a strong stream of water or use safer soap products, if you see aphids in your garden.

 Hopefully, I have given you some tips you can use in the garden for the month of May.
-As most of us isolate in our homes right now, the garden can be a place of peace.
 I hope that the weather is warming up for you and you are able to take advantage of the great outdoors!